novotnyj/failed-runs-monitor/README.md

 # Failed Runs Monitor

 This actor will let you know about failed runs of your actors via slack message or email.
+It can also notice you about successful runs with empty dataset, or about runs that are running for too long.

 You will receive message like this to your slack or email:
 ```